How Does DNA Work?

 "Tell me more about the codons!"
 I hear you scream.
 And you'd be right.
 This is a good thing to scream about, if anything is.

-Here's the complete code if you're interested.
+Here's the complete genetic code:

 All of this takes place at an astonishing rate.
 A single ribosome can produce dozens of polypeptide chains every second.

-And that's pretty much how DNA works.
-It's an extraordinary complex choreography of biological molecules culminating in the basic normal functioning of a living organism—such as a friendly newt or toad.
+The take-home point is this: DNA and its entourage perform a continual and complex choreography, culminating in the normal functioning of any living organism, such as a friendly newt or toad.
 Isn't that brilliant?